 Inspiration is not something that is acquired but it is the objects, visuals, words or anything that influences you and seeps into your memory.
 She draws inspiration from memory, sometimes by referring to her Tumblr dashboard which is constantly evolving as she travels and records the inspiring things that she sees around her.
 Sometimes she also refers to the artworks of the artists she adores.
 She loves drawing human forms, especially female, mostly not clothed.
 Human anatomy and sex are the two subjects she enjoys exploring the most.

 She doesn’t have a defined design process but lays emphasis on research and scavenges for information.
 Whether it is watching a movie, reading an article or a book everything influences her in some way or the other.
 At times, the trigger is found right away if not then she analyses the data thoroughly and doesn’t stop till the cue is found.
-Solution lies in understanding the problem in depth and drawing a clear brief.
-It is sheer joy when your target consumer is happy with the product and you see your designs being accepted and becoming a part of your users.
+The solution lies in understanding the problem in-depth and drawing a clear brief.
+It is a sheer joy when your target consumer is happy with the product and you see your designs being accepted and becoming a part of your users.
 She enjoys designing thoroughly and finds it very healing and therapeutic.